main menu

 Diagnosis required by a licensed medical professional

-Molluscum, also known as Molluscum Contagiosum, is a viral skin infection that leads to small, raised, pink or skin-colored bumps, often with a dimple in the center.
-Common in children and adults, Molluscum can resolve on its own over time, but for some, it may persist or spread, necessitating treatment.
+Molluscum Contagiosum is a highly contagious viral skin infection that causes small, raised, pink or skin-colored bumps, often with a central dimple.
+While the condition can resolve on its own, it may persist or spread, requiring treatment.

-The condition is highly contagious, spreading through direct skin-to-skin contact or indirectly via objects like towels or gym equipment.
-In children, the lesions typically appear on the face, neck, arms, and trunk, while in adults, they are often located in the genital area due to sexual transmission.
-Individuals with weakened immune systems or skin conditions like eczema may experience more severe ou...
+The virus spreads easily through skin-to-skin contact and contaminated objects like towels, gym equipment, or shared personal items.
+In children, lesions commonly appear on the face, neck, arms, and trunk, while in adults, they may affect the genital area due to sexual transmission.
+Individuals with weakened immune systems or eczema are more prone to widespread or persistent outbreaks.
+At Revelus De...
 More

-The condition is highly contagious, spreading through direct skin-to-skin contact or indirectly via objects like towels or gym equipment.
-In children, the lesions typically appear on the face, neck, arms, and trunk, while in adults, they are often located in the genital area due to sexual transmission.
-Individuals with weakened immune systems or skin conditions like eczema may experience more severe outbreaks.
+The virus spreads easily through skin-to-skin contact and contaminated objects like towels, gym equipment, or shared personal items.
+In children, lesions commonly appear on the face, neck, arms, and trunk, while in adults, they may affect the genital area due to sexual transmission.
+Individuals with weakened immune systems or eczema are more prone to widespread or persistent outbreaks.

 signs + symptoms of molluscum